stone-z/test-gh-workflows/README.md

 # test-gh-workflows

-This is for testing release automation workflows
+This is for testing release automation workflows.